eclipse/mosaic.website/content/docs/simulators/network_simulator_sns.md

 The figure below shows an example of those shortcomings, the message will be send using the green nodes and won't receive the destination area, even though there is a possible "chain" using the yellow nodes.

-{{< figure src="../images/shortcomingsApproaching.svg" title="This figure depicts a case were the Approaching Transmission wouldn't reach the destination area, even though there is a possible way.
+{{< svg src="images/shortcomingsApproaching.svg" desc="This figure depicts a case were the Approaching Transmission wouldn't reach the destination area, even though there is a possible way.
 (The dashed lines represent the communication range)" >}}

 #### Flooding
 The implementation of Flooding is fairly equivalent as described on